cs6006/cs6006.github.io/content/blog/second.md

 #### What about negative numbers?

 In the example I just used positive numbers, so I was able to use my three digits to count from 0 to 7.
-When we know we'll need negative numbers, we use the same signals to instead mean:
+When we know we'll need negative numbers, we commonly use the same signals to instead mean:

 <center>